 When most of the plastic waste ends up in landfills, in the oceans, in the soil, and even enters our bodies — there are not only unknown health repercussions, but unanswered questions regarding recycling as well.

 As it happens, for years the fossil fuel industry has been turning oil and natural gas into plastic, without an end of life.
 Basically, this plastic, the microplastics stay in our water, soil, and air for hundreds of years.

 Moreover, according to one 2020 study it will dump 1.3 billion metrics tons more of plastic waste into our environment by 2040!

-Myth #4: The fun bright containers of laundry detergent and shampoo, once thrown into the recycling when empty, most likely, won’t be recycled
+Myth #4: The bright containers of laundry detergent and shampoo, once thrown into the recycling when empty, will be recycled

-Myth #5: There is no one silver bullet for reducing plastic waste
+Myth #5: There is one silver bullet for reducing plastic waste

-Unfortunately, the recycling idea doesn’t solve the plastic waste problem.
-Not entirely.
-Recycling works very well for plastic water bottles and milk bottles; PVC polymer’s applications such as pipes and window frames, aren’t widely recycled in household waste, where’s acrylic, nylon, and other mixed materials, are almost certainly not recyclable in household collections.
+Not at all.
+Recycling is not the magic bullet that will fix our plastic waste problem.
+Not entirely, at least.
+Recycling works very well for plastic water bottles and milk bottles; PVC polymer’s applications such as pipes and window frames, aren’t widely recycled in household waste; acrylic, nylon, and other mixed materials, are almost certainly not recyclable in household collections.